 5. Explore Elizabeth Milburn Park

 Elizabeth Milburn Park (1901 Sun Chase Boulevard, Cedar Park) has something for everyone–several playgrounds, a BMX track, a hike and bike path, a public pool, playing fields, sand volleyball courts, a rock-climbing wall, and more.
-The park hosts free events year-round, such as movies in the park, concerts, 4th of July fireworks (canceled for 2020), a splash jam, a Veterans parade and ceremony, Christmas tree lighting and Santa’s workshop, Easter egg hunt, and more!
+The park hosts free events year-round, such as movies in the park, concerts, 4th of July fireworks, a splash jam, a Veterans parade and ceremony, Christmas tree lighting and Santa’s workshop, Easter egg hunt, and more!

 Bonus Fun That’s Not Free (but still cheap!)